-The new modules can be easily attached to it for enhancing its features which is available in both GUI and command-line versions for Windows, Linux, and OS X operating systems.
-The Hydra supports various network protocols which includes Asterisk, AFP, Cisco AAA, Cisco auth, Cisco enable, CVS, Firebird, FTP, HTTP-FORM-GET, HTTP-FORM-POST, HTTP-GET, HTTP-HEAD, HTTP-PROXY, HTTPS-FORM-GET, HTTPS-FORM-POST, HTTPS-GET, HTTPS-HEAD, HTTP-Proxy, ICQ, IMAP, IRC, LDAP, MS-SQL, MYSQL, NCP, NNTP, Oracle Listener, Oracle SID, Oracle, PC-Anywhere, PCNFS, POP3, POSTGRES, RDP, Rexec, Rlogin, Rsh, SAP/R3, SIP, SMB, SMTP, SMTP Enum, SNMP, SOCKS5, SSH (v1 and v2), Subversion, Teamspeak (TS2), Telnet, VMware-Auth, VNC and XMPP.
-There is also a tutorial in which we had shown the usage of Hydra performing a bruteforce attack, you may want to have a look here.
+The new modules can be easily attached to it for enhancing its features which are available in both GUI and command-line versions for Windows, Linux, and OS X operating systems.
+The Hydra supports various network protocols which include Asterisk, AFP, Cisco AAA, Cisco auth, Cisco enable, CVS, Firebird, FTP, HTTP-FORM-GET, HTTP-FORM-POST, HTTP-GET, HTTP-HEAD, HTTP-PROXY, HTTPS-FORM-GET, HTTPS-FORM-POST, HTTPS-GET, HTTPS-HEAD, HTTP-Proxy, ICQ, IMAP, IRC, LDAP, MS-SQL, MYSQL, NCP, NNTP, Oracle Listener, Oracle SID, Oracle, PC-Anywhere, PCNFS, POP3, POSTGRES, RDP, Rexec, Rlogin, Rsh, SAP/R3, SIP, SMB, SMTP, SMTP Enum, SNMP, SOCKS5, SSH (v1 and v2), Subversion, Teamspeak (TS2), Telnet, VMware-Auth, VNC, and XMPP.
+There is also a tutorial in which we had shown the usage of Hydra performing a brute-force attack, you may want to have a look here.

-It is also a free and open-source tool which can be downloaded from here.
+It is also a free and open-source tool that can be downloaded from here.

-It is considered as the Metasploit of the databases, having a command-line based tool written in Python.
-The function of SQLmap is scanning HTTP or HTTPS request URLs, checks for its parameter inputs using multiple types of queries respective with the database type and exploit it to extract the database names, tables, columns, all the data in it.
+It is considered as the Metasploit of the databases, having a command-line-based tool written in Python.
+The function of SQLmap is scanning HTTP or HTTPS request URLs, checking for its parameter inputs using multiple types of queries respective with the database type, and exploiting it to extract the database names, tables, columns, all the data in it.
 It can even add a remote shell in the database to be controlled remotely.
 All of this can be performed using GET-based, POST-based, or cookie-based SQL injection without any problem.
 And even if the extracted password is not in plain text but the hash form, it has a built-in dictionary that tries to decrypt the password into the plain text.

 This foe for a database tool is open source and freely available to download here.

-Further capabilities which it includes are network scanning and host analysis (like operating system fingerprinting), manipulating and intercepting the over established connections, active and passive analysis of protocol, filtering based on the source and destination IP address, MAC and ARP address, sniffing of remote traffic over the GRE tunnel, DNS hijacking and extensions with the scripted plugins to perform specific operations.
-It comes with both GUI and command-line version but available only for Linux distributions.
+Further capabilities which it includes are network scanning and host analysis (like operating system fingerprinting), manipulating and intercepting the over established connections, active and passive analysis of protocol, filtering based on the source and destination IP address, MAC and ARP address, sniffing of remote traffic over the GRE tunnel, DNS hijacking, and extensions with the scripted plugins to perform specific operations.
+It comes with both GUI and command-line versions but is available only for Linux distributions.

 It is freely available to download and can be found here.